apache/samza/docs/_powered-by/linkedin.md

    limitations under the License.
 -->

 Samza was originally developed at <a class="external-link" href="https://linkedin.com/" rel="nofollow">LinkedIn</a>.
-It's currently used to process tracking data, service log data, and for data ingestion pipelines for realtime services.
+It's currently used to process tracking data, logs from various services, and for streaming data pipelines.